 For example, EADs are available to K-1 fiancé visa holders, asylees, spouses of various visa holders, people with Temporary Protected Status (TPS) or Deferred Enforced Departure (DED), F-1 students experiencing economic hardship or seeking optional practical training (OPT), and so on.
 (For more detail, see Who Qualifies for a Work Permit in the United States?)

-Most of the form is self-explanatory.
-You'll fill in your name, contact information, and so on.
-On Question 22, they really do want your most recent entry into the U.S., even if you had been living here for a while and merely took a short trip abroad.
-"Manner of entry" asks about the type of visa you used to come in on.
+For Questions 17 through 26, they really do want information on your most recent entry into the United States, even if you had been living here for a while and merely took a short trip abroad before reentering.

 If your category has only two letters or numbers (such as (c)(9)), don’t worry about the fact that there are three spaces on the form (formed by the parentheses).
 Just put the “c” in the first set of parentheses and the “9” in the second.

-To prove that you qualify for a work permit, you'll need to make a photocopy of whatever shows the status that you described in Question 29.
-For example, if you applied as an asylee, attach a copy of the asylum office letter or judge's order granting you asylum.
+To prove that you qualify for a work permit, you’ll need to make a photocopy of whatever shows the status that you described in Question 25.
+For example, if you applied as an asylee, attach a copy of the asylum office letter or immigration judge’s order granting you asylum.
 The instructions to Form I-765 detail which documents you need to submit.

 Note, however, that if you are applying for the work permit at the very same time as you apply for the status that will give you the right to a work permit, such as for adjustment of status or TPS, you don’t need to include proof of eligibility.
 USCIS will figure out you’re eligible from the application you submitted.